Specific requests for proposals submissions from researchers of Emory University

 b.
 The proposals must aim to respect the principle of reciprocity with regard to academic qualifications of those who will take part in the exchange activities.

 c.
-Eligibility of research partners in the State of São Paulo should observe the items 3.1 and 7.1 of FAPESP call (www.fapesp.br/sprint/call42017).
+Eligibility of research partners in the State of São Paulo should observe the items 3.1 and 4.2 of FAPESP call (www.fapesp.br/sprint/call42019).
 Respecting the principle of reciprocity, FAPESP will also accept the participation of Ph.D. fellows in scientific missions.
-The Ph.D. fellows must have an ongoing FAPESP fellowship during the planned exchange mission.
+The Ph.D. fellows must have an ongoing FAPESP scholarship during the planned exchange mission.

 2. Fields of knowledge